csr13/my-website/_posts/live-speech-to-text-voice-translation.md

 ```

-This is the webhook to translate the message from the caller to the agent language, the webhooks url are hardcoded in the
+Next, This is the webhook to translate the message from the caller to the agent language, the webhooks url are hardcoded in the
 `Gather(action=<action>, ...)`  action parameter of Gather object.
 One thing that
 complicates, is if the agents takes more than 10 seconds to answer, the call dies,
 this is solved by a 'duct tape hack' using the request session object, which allows